FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Show PGN=Pressing this button displays the PGN record.
 PGN is short for "Portable Game Notation"; it is the way chess moves are recorded (1. e4 e5, and so on).
 Please translate "Show" as a verb.
 The sentence is only found in the lichess mobile app, and *must* be kept short, as mobile sentences need to scale to small devices.

-This player artificially increases their rating=Appears in a red box on player profiles that have been trying to cheat the rating system.
-An example is http://lichess.org/@/anunn.
+This player artificially increases/decreases their rating=Appears as a red box on the profiles of players that have been trying to cheat the rating system.
+An example is http://lichess.org/@/GrandMasterGnel1.

 You are now signed in=Notifies the player they are successfully logged in with their lichess username.
 The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.

 Play offline computer=Pressing this button lets you play against the offline chess engine.
 This is a mobile-only feature.
 The sentence must thus be kept compact, as mobile sentences need to scale to small devices.
-You can see how it looks here: https://raw.githubusercontent.com/veloce/lichobile/1.2.x/screens/android/menu2.png
+You can see how it looks here: https://raw.githubusercontent.com/veloce/lichobile/1.4.x/screens/android/menu2.png

 Opponent=The name of your opponent.
 Currently appears only in the mobile app.
-You can see how it looks here: https://github.com/veloce/lichobile/blob/1.2.x/screens/android/ai-menu.png
+You can see how it looks here: https://raw.githubusercontent.com/veloce/lichobile/1.4.x/screens/android/ai-menu.png